Mid-D-Man/mdix-scaffold/ai/claude/MDIX_SCAFFOLD_SKILL.md

 | `overwrite` | Always overwrite (same as `--override-stubs`) |
 | `backup` | Copy existing to `--backup <dir>`, then overwrite |
 | `rename` | Rename existing with timestamp suffix, then write |

+Same principle as `--prune`: `skip` is the only acceptable default anywhere a workflow exposes this choice. `overwrite` is something the person picks, never something they inherit.

 ---